Garden tools are crafted with the home gardener in mind, to make working with plants and soil easier.

 This product comes in a number of sizes.
 It’s made of woven waterproof polyethylene.
 There are rustproof aluminum grommets and a rope drawstring for pulling it taught.

-Find the Guard Rhino 6×6 Tarp from Guard Rhino via Amazon now.
-Choose from dimensions of six by six feet, six by eight feet, nine by nine feet, nine by 12 feet, or nine by 15 feet.
+Find the Guard Shield 9 x 9 Tarp from Guard Rhino via Amazon now.
+Choose from dimensions of six by eight feet, eight by 12 feet, or ten by 12 feet.

 A trowel is an all-purpose garden tool.
 It’s a mini shovel with a sharp tip that is used for cultivation on a small scale.
 There are different widths, lengths, and shapes, as well as a variety of comfort grips.